SaaS Feedback: Everything You Need to Know About Collecting & Using It

 Everyone knows what a power user is.
 But what about a power critic?

 If you’ve got users who are always offering suggestions, you should thank them for their time.
 While you might not be willing to give your software subscription away for free, you can find other ways to show your appreciation.
-You could send them an Amazon gift card, offer some swag, or if it makes sense, an in-depth customer success or strategy session.
+You could send them an Amazon gift card, offer some embroidered shirts and other swag, or if it makes sense, an in-depth customer success or strategy session.

 Set up an announcements page to showcase your listening and innovation